 The glass seems extremely high quality, as does the steel frame.
 According to the product specs, the MIRROR frame is constructed of carbon steel with a powder coat.
 I have no concerns about the durability of the frame.

 The screen, of course, is glass.
 So there’s some inherent risk there, especially if you have young children or spastic pets at home.
-It’s probably a good idea to keep your MIRROR some place where it can’t accidentally be smashed with a ball or scratched by paws and claws.
+It’s probably a good idea to keep your MIRROR in a place where it can’t accidentally be smashed with a ball or scratched by paws and claws.

 To clean the glass, use the spray bottle of cleaner and cloth that the MIRROR came with.
 When you run out of cleaner, you can either buy more from the MIRROR website or just use regular glass cleaner.